jaimetur/PhotoMigrator/README.md

     Minimum version required to run the Tool directly from your Synology NAS (using SSH terminal) is **DSM 7.0**.

 ## Instructions to execute from source repository:

+>[!WARNING]
+> You have to make sure that you have installed Python 3.8 or higher on your system before to do the following steps.

 Here are simple instructions to clone the GitHub repository, create a Python virtual environment, install dependencies, and run the main script:

 1. Clone the repository